 History

 Only 18 years after becoming a city, the first Calgary Stampede was hosted by Guy Weadick.
 The Greatest Outdoor Show on Earth has only continued to grow since then!
-Calgary had its start as an oil city after multiple Southern Alberta oil strikes in 1914, 1920, and 1947.
-Though this is what shaped the city as the fastest-growing city by the ‘50s, the city was also known for its arts and education with the inception of the Glenbow Museum and the University of Calgary in 1966.
+Calgary started as an oil city after multiple Southern Alberta oil strikes in 1914, 1920, and 1947.
+Though this shaped the city as the fastest-growing city by the ‘50s, it was also known for its arts and education with the inception of the Glenbow Museum and the University of Calgary in 1966.
 The cultural importance of this city continued to grow in 1988 when it hosted the 1988 Winter Olympic Games – earning its reputation as a hot spot for international travel.

 Boasting a population of over 1.3 million people, Calgary is the largest city in Alberta.
-Calgary’s altitude is 1,048 meters above sea level and it is only 80 kilometres east of the Rockies.
+Calgary’s altitude is 1,048 meters above sea level, and it is only 80 kilometres east of the Rockies.
 Still sporting its long-held nickname – Cow Town – is a modern, urban city built out of Western tradition.

 Fun Facts: